randychu7/Ecom-Store/README.md

 Functionalities:

 User Authentication:
 Users can sign up and create accounts with unique credentials.
 Existing users can log in securely to access their personalized content.

 Home Page:
 The home page displays a curated selection of movies and TV shows.
 Featured content is showcased with posters and titles.

 Browse Movies and TV Shows:
 Users can explore a comprehensive catalog of movies and TV shows.
 Content is organized by genres, popularity, and release date.

 Movie and TV Show Details:
 Detailed information is available for each title, including a synopsis, cast, and ratings.
 Users can view trailers for selected movies and TV shows.
-Watchlist:

-Logged-in users can create a watchlist of movies and TV shows they want to watch later.
-Watchlist items can be managed, edited, and removed.
 Favorites:
 Users can mark movies and TV shows as favorites.
 Favorited content is stored separately for quick access.

 Responsive Design:
 The application is optimized for various screen sizes, including desktop and mobile devices.

 Search Functionality:
 Users can search for specific movies and TV shows based on titles and keywords.

 User Profiles:
 Each user has a unique profile page that showcases their watchlist and favorite content.

 Secure APIs:
 Backend APIs are secured with authentication to ensure data privacy.

 Error Handling:
 The application handles errors gracefully, providing feedback to users when issues arise.

 Trailer Playback:
 Movie and TV show trailers are played directly within the application.

 Pagination:
 Long lists of content are paginated to improve performance and user experience.

 Logout:
 Users can log out securely to protect their accounts.